JaeHeong/eks-with-agones-openmatch-karpenter/README.md

-# Guidance for Game Server Hosting on Amazon EKS with Agones and Open Match
+# Guidance for Game Server Hosting on Amazon EKS with Agones and Open Match + Karpenter
 ## Modified by JaeHyeong

 - [Introduction](#introduction)